In

 decisions—each

-one proving that while wealth and power may belong to Ives, peace of mind remains elusive.
+power may belong to Ives, peace of mind remains elusive.

 After